ionify/about/story.md

        ,      "responds" : "with this"
        ,     "evaluated" : "JSON"
        ,   "passed as a" : "JavaScript Object"
-       , "to a possibly" : "missing on() function"
+       , "to a possibly" : "invalid on() function"
       });

 Load ("http://static.remo.te/jsonp");